MEET OUR THERAPISTS

 Jasmin has worked with people navigating a diverse range of concerns including anxiety, depression, self-esteem, relationships, race, ethnicity, sexual orientation and gender identity, life transitions, trauma, PTSD, addiction, oppression and discrimination, sexual assault, domestic violence, grief and loss.
 Jasmin also has unique experience, and a particular passion for, working with the families of people with mental illness.
 She also works with individuals and families addressing issues of aging and memory loss.

-Lindsay Phillips, LMSW, CST
+Lindsay Matthews, LMSW, CST

 Lindsay earned her Master’s Degree from the University of Michigan School of Social Work in 2012 and is fully licensed to practice in the state of Michigan.
 Lindsay's preferred pronouns are she/her/hers.
 Since graduation Lindsay has been working clinically at the University of Michigan now known as Michigan Medicine.
 Previously she provided acute psychological trauma services in the medical emergency department.
 She currently provides individuals and couples therapy specific to Sexual Health at Michigan Medicine's Center for Sexual Health.